AsaadAreeb/Character-Level_NameClassifier/README.md

 # Character-Level_NameClassifier

-- Simple character-level rnn to classify names out of 18 different categories.
+- Simple character-level rnn trained to classify names into 18 different categories, each representing a different language.